Find your Masters in Counseling degree program today...

 A masters in counseling is considered the entry-level preparation for qualification as a professional counseling practitioner.
 The master’s degree is the foundation for national certification or state licensure as a counselor, and as of today almost all counseling positions in schools and agencies look for graduates of a masters program.
 Masters in counseling is the counseling practitioner’s degree—it qualifies you to work and to apply the skills of assessment and clinical intervention in many settings.
 Graduate-level programs provide the advanced training and the necessary credentials to assume increased responsibility and roles of leadership.
 Most masters’ programs are two years of full-time study, or 48 semester hours, or three to five years if taken part-time.

-A masters in counseling is perfect for a person who is a good listener, good communicator, who enjoys being a support system for others, and who wants to obtain a career helping others understand themselves.
-Education requirements vary by the area of specialty you wish to study.
-There are many specializations and different types of masters in counseling through online programs, such as art therapy, clinical counseling, genetic counseling, ministry, treatment and recovery, school counseling, wilderness therapy, and many others.
-Duties for practicing counselors vary depending on their specialty of study, the location and setting they work in, and the population they help.
 Counselors provide therapy for children, adolescents, adults, or families with mental health disorders and addiction, disability and employment needs, school problems, and trauma.
 Developing and implementing treatment plans, as well as evaluating clients’ physical and mental condition, are often requirements of counselors.
 Each specialty has its own unique responsibilities and challenges, which makes the field of counseling wide open with a promising and rewarding future.

 Apart from a general master in counseling there are other masters in counseling degrees with a variety of different specializations to choose from.
 When selecting a school’s counseling program it’s important to consider your area of specialty and the areas that school offers.
 Schools that offer only a few programs will limit your educational opportunities.
 If you know the focus you wish to take you can select a program with that specialty, but if you’re still unsure of what field you wish to work in it would be important to select a masters in counseling that has a large variety of options.